 Mike Watt: Hyphenated-Man Review

-“Mangled-up parts together twisted / didn’t realize most existed / bafflin’ how they’re connected / can’t understand what’s existin” Mike Watt sings on the track “Confused-Parts-Man”, which is a pretty good summary of his latest album Hyphenated-Man.
-Described as his third rock opera (following 1997’s Contemplating The Engine Room and 2004’s The Secondman’s Middle-Stand), Hyphenated-Man differs in that it doesn’t really follow any sort of narrative.
+“Mangled-up parts together twisted / didn’t realize most existed / bafflin’ how they’re connected / can’t understand what’s existin” Mike Watt sings on the track “Confused-Parts-Man,” which is a pretty good summary of his latest album Hyphenated-Man.
+Described as his third rock opera (following 1997’s Contemplating The Engine Room and 2004’s The Secondman’s Middle-Stand), Hyphenated-Man differs in that it doesn’t follow any narrative.
 Instead, as Watt describes it, the album is more of a mirror that has been shattered into thirty pieces and then shoved back into his mind and turned into thirty different songs.

 -Adam